-The industrial relations climate in the Company during the year was generally cordial and harmonious except towards the end of FY 2012-13, which witnessed labour strike at the paper plant pressing for higher wages.
-Management is analysing the causes and is aiming for prevention of work disruption.
+The industrial relations climate in the Company during the year was generally cordial and harmonious except during the first quarter of the FY 2013-14 which witnessed labour strike at the paper plant pressing for higher wages.
+Long term settlement for a period of 4 years, was signed with the Workers' Union.
+This will be valid upto 31-3-2016.

 The focus of HR activities is on employee involvement in operations of the company for effective results.